aruna-rov/Aruna/readme.md

 # Aruna

 Aruna is a library for ROV (remote operated vehicle's) This can be an aircraft, rover, submarine etc.
-The design of the library is very flexable, allowing for multiple diffrent drivers for control of communication, so that it can be used on many diffrent applications.
+The design of the library is very flexable, allowing for multiple diffrent drivers for movement of communication, so that it can be used on many diffrent applications.
 The library's main focus is to create a abstraction layer between the hardware and the application logic.

 **For documentation see [codedocs.xyz](https://codedocs.xyz/aruna-rov/Aruna/)**